alloc-init/morgana-playground/libs/pubkey/docs/concepts.md

 A `DecryptionPrivateKey` is a concept of a stateful object containing cryptographic material of private key and defining methods to execute cryptographic algorithms, of some asymmetric encryption crypto-scheme, assuming the use of the private key.

-Implementation of concept `DecryptionPrivateKey` for some asymmetric encryption crypto-scheme policy `Scheme` is assumed to be done by defining partial specialization of template `private_key<Scheme>`.
+Implementation of concept `DecryptionPrivateKey` for some asymmetric encryption crypto-scheme policy `SchemeType` is assumed to be done by defining partial specialization of template `private_key<SchemeType>`.

 ### Requirements ### {#pubkey_concepts_requirements}